‘Too early to draw conclusions on Air India mishap,’ says Civil Aviation Ministry - BusinessToday

-The Aircraft Accident Investigation Bureau has urged the public and media to avoid rushing to conclusions over the recent Air India Dreamliner crash, calling it “too early to reach any definitive conclusions.”
+The Aircraft Accident Investigation Bureau, an independent body under the Ministry of Civil Aviation, has urged the public and media to avoid rushing to conclusions over the recent Air India Dreamliner crash, calling it “too early to reach any definitive conclusions.”
 The appeal comes in the wake of widespread public scrutiny following the preliminary findings released by the AAIB.

-On July 12, AAIB, an independent body under the Ministry of Civil Aviation, published a preliminary report that brought attention to a cockpit voice recording involving the two pilots of the ill-fated Boeing 787-8 aircraft (registration VT-ANB).
+On July 12, AAIB published a preliminary report that brought attention to a cockpit voice recording involving the two pilots of the ill-fated Boeing 787-8 aircraft (registration VT-ANB).
 The exchange reportedly concerned the “transition” of fuel control switches, which are critical to supplying fuel to the engines.
 “In the cockpit voice recording, one of the pilots is heard asking the other why did he cut off.
 The other pilot responded that he did not do so,” the report stated.
 The identities of the pilots or further details of the exchange were not disclosed.

 On Thursday, AAIB noted that while the accident has drawn national and global attention, the purpose of the preliminary report is to outline what happened, not why it happened.
 The AAIB is continuing its investigation in accordance with the Aircraft (Investigation of Accidents and Incidents) Rules, 2017, and ICAO Annex 13 standards.
 Officials emphasised that the final report, which is yet to be completed, will identify root causes and provide safety recommendations.